Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Politoed.md

 ---
 Ability1: Water Absorb
 Ability2: Damp
+Baby: 'No'
+BookImageName: HOME186.png
+BookShinyImageName: HOME186_s.png
 BoxSprite: SRD-BoxSprite-politoed.png
+DexCategory: Frog Pokemon
+DexDescription: "It lives with Poliwags and Poliwhirls near ponds and lakes, but there\u2019\
+  s rarely more than one.
+Politoed is the leader and acts as the king of the group.\
+  \ It is an easy-going but proud Pokemon."
 EventAbilities: ''
 GenderType: ''
 HasForm: 'Yes'
+Height:
+  Deimeters: 11
+  Feet: 3.6
+  Meters: 1.1
 HiddenAbility: Drizzle
 HomeSprite: SRD-HomeSprite-politoed.png
 Learnset: '[[SRD-Politoed-Learnset]]'
 Legendary: 'No'
 Name: Politoed
 Number: 186
+PrimaryEggGroup: Water 1
+SecondaryEggGroup: ''
 Sprite: politoed.png
 Type1: Water
 Type2: ''
+Weight:
+  Hectograms: 339
+  Kilograms: 33.9
+  Pounds: 74.7
 ---

 #PokeroleSRD/Pokedex